chrismdp/cardpirates/rules/index.md

 ## Storms

 As the game progresses, occasionally spaces may appear without cards on them.
 These represent fearful storms drifting across the sea.
 If you sail to a square without any card on it, you must end your turn there and place a crew card face up to represent crew lost during the squall.
+On your next turn, you must place another card face up here to continue moving.

 {% include ad-skyscraper.html %}